Timothy Lyons, born 1852, died 1923

 lytimgrave

-Note: Peter Hunter Gillespie was an Insurance Broker, aged 44 in 1911C, living with family and a servant in 8 rooms at 78 Blenheim Gardens, Williesden, NW.: presumably William John wrote his name on Timothy's funeral card in 1932- maybe Gillespie was also an acquaintance of his father's.
+Note: Peter Hunter Gillespie was an Insurance Broker, aged 44 in 1911C, living with family and a servant in 8 rooms at 78 Blenheim Gardens, Willesden, NW.: presumably William John wrote his name on Timothy's funeral card when he died , aged 65, Willesden Mar 1932- maybe Gillespie was also an acquaintance of his father's.
 Thus the above card must have been rescued from the debris of 9 Kenton Gardens in 1944.

 1924.
-His wife Elizabeth dies 4/03/1924, aged 69, also at 3 Marcia Road, Bermondsey.
+His widow Elizabeth Lyons dies 4/03/1924, aged 69, also at 3 Marcia Road, Bermondsey.
 Cause of Death: 1.
 Bronchitis.
 2. Cerebralapoplecy Coma.
 Informant was E.Allen (the now married daughter Elizabeth), also by now living at 3, Marcia Road.
 Death Certificate D4.
-She did leave a will, effects of £27, Elizabeth Allen being the executor: was this will to stop some of her children sharing in this small amount??
-Have applied for this - 17/9/2010
+Elizabeth Lyons did leave a will, effects of £27, Elizabeth Allen being the executor & recipient: was this will to stop some of her children sharing in this small amount??

 elizabeth Tobin-probate